ntamas/cl1/doc/cytoscape/index.rst

     name of the attribute in the list, click on the **Refresh** button (|refresh|) next to the combo box to re-scan the network for numeric edge attributes.
-This is necessary when you added the edge attribute you are looking for after you opened the Cluster ONE control panel.
+This is necessary when you added the edge attribute you are looking for after you opened the ClusterONE control panel.

 .. |refresh| image:: images/refresh.png